 - Is there a different version of the medication that would limit the dose to either once or twice a day?

-Medication adherence is important to managing chronic diseases, so your loved one’s doctor should be more than willing to work with you to come up with a solution.
+Senior caregivers can serve as advocates for an aging friend or family member by facilitating conversations with the primary care provider to simplify medication management.
+Medication adherence is important to managing chronic diseases, so your primary care provider should be more than willing to work with you to develop a solution.

 Organize a System

-A pill box is one of the simplest medication management tools caregivers can use.
-Things to consider when purchasing a pill box for your loved one:
+A pill box is one of the simplest medication management tools seniors and caregivers can use.
+Things to consider when purchasing a pill box:

-- Do they have a condition that limits their fine motor skills? (i.e. Parkinson’s disease, or arthritis)
+- Do you have a condition that limits your fine motor skills? (i.e., Parkinson’s or arthritis)

-- Do they have difficulty remembering to take their medications?
+- Do you have difficulty remembering to take your medications?

-- How many medications does your loved one need to take, and how often do they need to take them throughout the day?
+- How many medications do you need to take, and how often do you need to take them throughout the day?

-Most are inexpensive, and there are plenty of options available either at your local pharmacy or online.
-Pill boxes with easy open lids and rounded bottoms are perfect for individuals who have difficulty using their hands, while an organizer with a built-in reminder and alarm may be best if your loved one forgets to take their medications.
+Most are inexpensive, and plenty of options are available either at your local pharmacy or online.
+Pill boxes with easy open lids and rounded bottoms are perfect if you have difficulty using your hands, while an organizer with a built-in reminder and alarm may be best if you sometimes forget to take your medications.

 Another approach is a traditional pill box paired with a bit of technology.
-If your loved one is tech-savvy, there are several medication management apps you can download to their smartphone.
-In addition to providing a reminder, some apps will also alert the caregiver if a dose has been missed.
+If you’re tech-savvy, you can download a medication management app to your smartphone.
+In addition to providing a reminder, some apps will alert you or the caregiver if a dose has been missed.

-Whatever system you decide to use, think about how you can streamline the process.
-If you are filling the box for one week, can you purchase another and fill two?
-Use the list you created as a guide to ensure you aren’t forgetting to include a medication, and to help keep track of when refills need to be ordered.
+Whatever system you decide to use, think about how to streamline the process.
+If you fill the box for one week, can you purchase another and fill two?
+Use the list you created as a guide to ensure you don’t forget to include medication and to help track when refills need to be ordered.

 Ask Questions